-Unexpected surprises are always the best, so imagine my delight when I received an email from the Wedding Emporium Business telling me I’ve been voted Outstanding for Entertainment in their 2021 Wedding Industry Awards!
+Unexpected surprises are always the best, so imagine my delight when I received an email from the Wedding Emporium Business telling me I’ve been voted Outstanding for Entertainment in their 2021 Wedding Industry Awards I am and Outstanding Wedding Entertainer… it’s official!

 The Wedding Emporium is a luxury wedding planner, so as you’d imagine, the company’s standards are very high.
 To support the UK’s wedding suppliers and give everyone a boost in what has been a very tough year, the lovely people behind the Wedding Emporium decided to launch these awards.
-They took it upon themselves to do extensive research of wedding suppliers of all shapes and sizes across the country, using their criteria to select and recognise the best.
+They conducted extensive research of wedding suppliers of all types across the country, then using their criteria selected best.

-I’m delighted to have been recognised in this way, and I feel it is a testament to all the hard work I put into my act and my dedication to my craft.
+I’m delighted to have been recognised in this way.
+I feel it is a testament to all the hard work I put into my act and my dedication to my craft.
 It’s a huge honor.

 A wedding is an exciting event, but there are times when you can expect your guests’ energy levels to drop a bit, and this is where, as a wedding magician, I come into my own.